linuxboot/heads-wiki/Development/Porting.md

 #TPM1 requirements
 #export CONFIG_TPM=y
 ```
-In the configuration, the path to the folder containing binary blobs must be specified.
-It is the line at the bottom of the board config `BOARD_TARGETS := NEW_BOARD` declaring the dependency.
-It corresponds to the name of the `mk file` referencing the needed binary blobs.
-These are required by coreboot for building the ROM.
+In the configuration, the binary blobs must be specified as build targets, as coreboot depends on these blobs.
+It is the line at the bottom of the board config `BOARD_TARGETS := NEW_BOARD`.
+It ensures that the main Heads makefile builds the targets specified in the `NEW_BOARD.mk` file.

-binary blobs:
----
-Check the coreboot configuration for the ported board.
-This will indicate which binary blobs are required and where they are expected to be located.
-Heads has architecture-/board-specific scripts under `blobs/*` which do the magic, called by the main makefile that handles everything in Heads.
-These scripts must create reproducible binary blobs when invoked.
-The blobs should be placed in the `blobs/NEW_BOARD/`.
-Make sure the coreboot config file references the correct path for each blob.
-Generally,  three binary blobs are required: Management Engine (ME), Intel Flash Descriptor Region (IFD), and Gigabit Ethernet (GBE) The IFD and GBE can be extracted from a donor board using coreboot’s ifdtool.
-For more details, refer to the [upstream documentation](https://doc.coreboot.org/util/ifdtool/layout.html).
-On some boards it may be necessary to provide more blobs to coreboot, for instance an MRC blob for ram initialization if coreboot cannot distribute the blob itself for legal reasons.

-Please note, if the ME is neutered, the IFD, coreboot CBFS region, and ME neutering space should be adjusted accordingly.
-Rationale: the ME region defined under IFD must fit.
-With the IFD ME region reduced, the BIOS region can grow with the freed ME space.
-With the BIOS region augmented, the CBFS region of the coreboot configuration must be increased to fit the ["maximized" space](https://osresearch.net/Prerequisites#legacy-vs-maximized-boards).

-Please note the GBE MAC address should be forged to: `00:DE:AD:C0:FF:EE MAC`.
-It can be done with [nvmutil](https://libreboot.org/docs/install/nvmutil.html).
-Due to licensing restrictions, the ME firmware cannot be uploaded to the GitHub.
-However, scripts can be used to build it locally and within CircleCI (a gray area legally, but still possible).
-* Note: When calling scripts in Nix-based environments, Python must be invoked explicitly, as Nix does not allow executing Python scripts directly from files.
-One can use last clean example for t480: `python ./finalimage.py` will work and just `./finalimage.py` will not work.
-The blobs folder should have a script.sh which handles downloading, deactivating ME etc. It should also contain a README.md file briefly explaining the process.
-Hashes of the blobs should be stored either in `README.md` or in `hashes.txt file`.
-Furthermore, the script must ensure the integrity of the blobs it produced by comparing a SHA256 hash.

-NEW_BOARD.mk:
----
-Create a new `heads/targets/NEW_BOARD.mk` file which deals with calling blobs/script.sh*, download and extraction, and placing the blobs in correct location.
-This will be used by the main makefile and defines the board specific targets and dependencies, such as the binary blobs.
-For additional details, please see [Makefiles]({{ site.baseurl }}/Development/make-details.md).

 coreboot.config:
 ---
 You need a coreboot configuration for the new board.
 Ideally, this config should be adapted from the closest possible platform.
 You can inspect existing configurations for boards in the master branch and select one with a similar architecture, if available.
-Next, you can create a coreboot config by copying it from closest platform and adapt it accordingly.
+Next, you can create a coreboot config by copying it from the closest platform and adapt it accordingly.
 You may use coreboot's `make menuconfig` for `NEW_BOARD`:
 ```shell
 cp config/coreboot-CLOSEST_PLATFORM.config config/coreboot-NEW_BOARD.config
 ./docker_repro.sh make coreboot.modify_and_save_oldconfig_in_place
 ```
-Note, the configuration needs to define the correct path references to all binary blobs, that are not provided by coreboot, on most architectures this includes at least `IFD`, `ME` and `GBE`(see below).
+Note, the configuration needs to define the correct path references to all binary blobs, that are not provided by coreboot, on most architectures this includes at least `IFD`, `ME` and `GBE` (see above).
 The configuration file path should be: `heads/config/coreboot-NEW_BOARD.config`.
 * Note:
 TPM measured boot (```CONFIG_TPM_MEASURED_BOOT=y```) and verified boot (```CONFIG_VBOOT_LIB=y```) should be enabled.
 Ensure that you select CONFIG_TPM_MEASURED_BOOT and CONFIG_VBOOT_LIB in Kconfig.
 Furthermore, enable the TPM and pick the correct TPM version for the board.
 Other parameters depend on the board.
 It is up to you to determine the correct settings, as not all community members will have access to your board. `git diff` between `coreboot-CLOSEST_PLATFORM.config` and `coreboot-NEW_BOARD.config` may help.